-- 1 Using your thumb, move the top lever fully to the right to open the action.
+- 1 Using your thumb, move the top lever fully to the right (or left on some left-hand versions) to open the action.
 The action must be opened completely to reset the firing mechanism.
 Due to tight manufacturing tolerances, it may be necessary to pull downward slightly on the forearm to completely open the breech.
 For proper ejection, keep the receiver level and allow the barrels to completely drop.
 This keeps empty hulls in full contact with the ejectors. - 2 It is important to point the breech, by canting the shotgun to the right (left for left-handed shooters), so empty hulls eject clear of your body and face.
 Fired shells will be thrown completely out of the gun upon opening the action; and unfired shells will be elevated above the chambers for unloading.